plxtra/motif-core/etc/motif-core.api.md

 export namespace ScanDataDefinition {
     // (undocumented)
     export type Targets = readonly string[] | readonly ZenithSymbol[];
 }

+// Warning: (ae-missing-release-tag) "ScanDescriptorAndDetail" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ScanDescriptorAndDetail extends ScanStatusedDescriptorInterface, ScanDetail {
+}

 // Warning: (ae-missing-release-tag) "ScanDescriptorModule" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)